Constraints on Axions from Cosmic Distance Measurements: Conclusions

-When axion-photon conversion in ICM is neglected, which serves as a conservative benchmark to avoid the uncertainty of the magnetic field in ICM, we derive a bound comparable to existing bounds from SN1987a and super star cluster.
-These bounds are effectively constraints on $(\gag \times \frac{B_\igm}{1\;\nGa})$, and therefore a direct measurement of $B_\igm$ would fix where exactly this bound lies in the $(m_a, \gag)$ parameter space.
+When axion-photon conversion in ICM is neglected, which serves as a conservative benchmark to avoid the uncertainty of the magnetic field in ICM, we derive a bound comparable to existing bounds from SN1987a and super star clusters.
+These bounds are effectively constraints on $(\gag \times \frac{B_\igm}{1\;\nGa} \times \sqrt{\frac{s_\igm}{1~\Mpc}})$ for small axion masses, and therefore a direct measurement of $B_\igm$ and $s_\igm$ would fix exactly where this bound lies in the $(m_a, \gag)$ parameter space.
 On the other hand, the inclusion of X-ray axion conversion in ICM makes the bound even stronger, no matter what ICM magnetic model we choose, and these bounds are entirely independent of the IGM parameters.
 In particular, model A of the magnetic field in ICM pushes the bound an order of magnitude stronger.
 A better understanding of the magnetic field in ICM could help reduce the uncertainties associated with its modeling.
 In addition, positive detection of axion-photon coupling from future experiments probing axion-photon coupling in this mass range \cite{Berlin:2020vrk,Obata:2018vvr,Kahn:2016aff,Liu:2019brz} could help fix these bounds.
-Lastly, with future improvements in the precision of cosmic distance measurements, a better determination of late-time Hubble diagram, $H(z)$, is expected, which could further improve the sensitivity to possible departures from prediction of $\Lambda$CDM due to photon-axion conversion.
+Lastly, with future improvements in the precision of cosmic distance measurements, a better determination of late-time Hubble diagram $H(z)$ is expected, which could further improve the sensitivity to possible departures from the $\Lambda$CDM prediction due to photon-axion conversion.